 The Council of the Ulster Medical Society consists of the President, the office-bearers and six members.
+All posts are honorary.
 Elections to Council are held during the Annual General Meeting in May and the President is installed during the opening meeting in October.

 Council is keen to see the Society thrive in the Third Millennium.
-Any Fellow or Member with suggestions for ways in which the Society could be improved is encouraged to speak or write to anyone on Council.
+Any member with suggestions for ways in which the Society could be improved is encouraged to speak or write to anyone on Council.